Close Menu

 HOW DOES A DOCTOR DIAGNOSE OSTEOARTHRITIS?

-Your doctor may use X-rays to confirm your osteoarthritis diagnosis.
+Your doctor may use X-rays to confirm your osteoarthritis.
 The doctor will also want to rule out other types of arthritis.
-X-rays will show how much joint damage your have.
+X-rays will show how much joint damage you have.

 TREATMENT FOR OSTEOARTHRITIS